 We generate RIN Credits when we sell RNG for use as a vehicle fuel in the U.S. and we generate LCFS Credits when we sell RNG and conventional natural gas for use as a vehicle fuel in California and Oregon.
 We can sell these credits to third parties who need the RINs and LCFS Credits to comply with federal and state requirements.
 In 2014, we recognized \$2.1 million and \$3.5 million in revenue through the sale of RIN Credits and LCFS, respectively.
-In 2015, we recognized \$10.3 million and \$8.1 million in revenue through the sale of RIN Credits and LCFS Credits in credits and LCFS Credits are subject to significant fluctuations.
+In 2015, we recognized \$10.3 million and \$8.1 million in revenue through the sale of RIN Credits, respectively.
+We anticipate that we will generate and sell increasing numbers of RINs and LCFS Credits as we build our business and sell increasing amounts of CNG, LNG and RNG for use as a vehicle fuel.
+The market for RINs and LCFS Credits is volatile, and the prices for such credits are subject to significant fluctuations.
 Further, the value of RINs and LCFS Credits will be adversely affected by any changes to the federal and state programs under which such credits are generated and sold.